mcabbott/NamedPlus.jl/README.md

 # NamedPlus.jl

-This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), a package which attaches names to the dimensions/indices/axes of arrays.
+This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), a lightweight package which attaches names to the dimensions/indices/axes of arrays.
-The opposite extremes of ways to use this are:
+The ways to use this are:

-* It can be used to check a calculation which is written to work on ordinary arrays.
+1. It can be used to check a calculation which is written to work on ordinary arrays.
-  The names should be propagated and the answer should have desired names.
+  The names should be propagated through to the answer, and any operation which combines incompatible dimension names should give an error.

-  Any operation which mixes incompatible names should give an error.
+2. You can write some operations in terms of names not dimension number for clarity.
+Things like `A[μ=1, ν=2]` and `sum(A; dims=:μ)` already work.

-* You can also write all operations working only on the names.
-This won't work on ordinary arrays, but the results can be made independent of the storage order of the data.
+3. Or you can try to write all operations working only on the names, to make results independent of the storage order of the data.

-The goal here is mostly the second use.
-This needs things like `A[μ=1, ν=2]` and `sum(A; dims=:μ)` (which already work) plus things like `contract(A,B; dims=:μ)` (defined here).
+Functions defined here like `contract(A,B; dims=:μ)` aim at the at 2nd or 3rd use.
-To safely go back to an ordinary array, you aso need to be able to specify its order of indices, currently `unname(permutedims(A, (:α, :β)))` which always copies, here `unname(A, (:α,:β)` which does not.
+`unname(A, (:α,:β))` which guarantees the order of the array (transposing only if necessary) aims at the 3rd.

-It also tries to handle wrapper types better, and provides some convenience macros:
+This package also tries to improve the handling wrapper types, and provides some convenience macros:

 ```julia
 using NamedPlus, LinearAlgebra